GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/3-exercise-select-typescript-editor.md

 - [VIM](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support)

+> [!TIP]
-For the current list of TypeScript editors, see [TypeScript Editor Support](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support).
+> For the current list of TypeScript editors, see [TypeScript Editor Support](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support).

 While this course uses Visual Studio Code, you are encouraged use whatever tool you're most comfortable with.